ei23com/diy-smart-home/README.md

 This is just a Github README.

 ## Introduction
-In 2017, I planned the installation of a Smart Home System.
+In 2017, I planned to install a self-built smart home system that would control some retrofit devices.
 There were various options to choose from, and I was unsure about which program was right for me.
-It was also clear that I would be running a computer, in this case, a Raspberry Pi, permanently.
+It was also clear that I would be running a computer 24/7, in this case a Raspberry Pi.
 It would have been a shame if only a single application ran on it.
 At that time, I had already conducted some experiments with NodeRED and appreciated the advantages of the Raspberry Pi's GPIOs.
 [You can watch a video about my journey back then](https://www.youtube.com/watch?v=6FkINyLcLnU) [![YT](https://ei23.de/bilder/YTthumbs/6FkINyLcLnU.webp)](https://www.youtube.com/watch?v=6FkINyLcLnU)

 Although I liked the Home Assistant OS overall, using it meant giving up the flexibility of a conventional Linux system.
-Therefore, I created a compromise: My installation script takes care of installing and configuring all necessary programs and settings, and whenever possible or the best option, all programs are run in Docker containers.
+Therefore, I created a compromise: My installation script takes care of installing and configuring all necessary programs and settings.
+When possible, all programs run in Docker containers.
 This significantly simplifies system maintenance and experiments while providing more convenience.

 So, the script originated from the need to offer more flexibility, customization options, and programs than the Home Assistant operating system.
 For those who want to expand their system without running another server/Raspberry Pi or virtual machines in parallel, this script provides a solution.
 First, necessary and useful programs and frameworks like Docker, Python, etc., are installed on the raw Raspbian OS or Debian.
 Then, NodeRED is installed in its native form, not as a Docker container.
 This offers additional features and easier configuration without cumbersome workarounds.
 Additionally, Log2Ram (to reduce SD card write operations), RTL_SDR software (for example, for 433MHz sensors), and rpiClone (for easy backups) can be installed directly.
 The script currently automates the installation of those programs and also includes some addons (custom extensions are, of course, possible).